Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Approach

 \subsection{Mapping}

-We use an occupancy map to model the environment, as this representation is suitable for integrating noisy sensor measurements and explicitly captures free space for robotic path planning applications.
-Specifically, our approach leverages the multi-resolution occupancy mapping (`MultiresOFusion') and dense volumetric \ac{SLAM} framework from \citet{Funk_arXiv2020}.
-This pipeline is an extension of \textit{supereight} \cite{Vespa2018} that allows for integrating data at multiple levels of the octree and explicitly maps the free space, while retaining real-time performance for robotic applications.
+We use an occupancy map to model the environment, as this representation is suitable for integrating noisy sensor measurements and explicitly captures free space for robotic planning applications.
+Our approach leverages the multi-resolution occupancy mapping (`MultiresOFusion') and dense volumetric \ac{SLAM} framework from \citet{Funk_arXiv2020}.
+This pipeline is an extension of \textit{supereight} \cite{Vespa2018} that enables integrating data at multiple octree levels and explicitly maps free space, while performing significantly better than other occupancy mapping frameworks, as shown in \citep{Funk_arXiv2020}.

-To explain the role of depth uncertainty for mapping in our approach, we briefly overview the `MultiresOFusion' probabilistic inverse sensor model, which is used to fuse new depth measurements into the map.
-The inverse sensor model is inspired by \citet{Loop2016} but uses a piecewise linear function instead of a B-spline in log-odds space.
-The model produces probabilities expressed in log-odds directly to match the representation of occupancy probabilities used in the map.
-Given a noisy depth measurement $z_r$, we assume its standard deviation is given by:
+To explain the role of depth uncertainty for mapping in our approach, we briefly overview the `MultiresOFusion' probabilistic inverse sensor model used to fuse new depth measurements into the map.
+The inverse sensor model, inspired by \citet{Loop2016}, uses a piecewise linear function in log-odds space.
+The model produces probabilities expressed in log-odds directly to match the representation of occupancy probabilities in the map.
+Given a noisy depth measurement $z$, we assume its standard deviation is:

-as shown in the left plot in \Cref{F:supereight_sensor}, where $k_{\sigma}$ and $\sigma_{\min}$ are constants.
+as shown in the right plot in \Cref{F:supereight_sensor}, where $k_{\sigma}$, $\sigma_{\min}$ and $\sigma_{\max}$ are constants.
 This corresponds to a triangulation-based depth camera noise model.
-The inverse sensor model is used to compute the log-odds occupancy probability given the radial distance $r$ from the camera and the depth measurement $z_r$ as shown in the right plot.
-The log-odds occupancy probability starts from a constant value $l_{\min}$ near the camera, gradually increases as distance increases, reaches 0 at $z_r$, and peaks halfway through the surface thickness $\tau(z_r)$.
-The surface thickness is computed as:
+The inverse sensor model is used to compute the log-odds occupancy probability given the distance $d_r$ from a query point to the measured depth $z_r$ along the ray as shown in the left plot.
+Log-odd values in front of the surface are clipped at $l_{\min}$ reached at $\mu = 3 \sigma$ and gradually increases with distance, peaking halfway through the surface thickness $\tau(z)$.
+Surface thickness is computed as:

+where $k_{\tau}$, $\tau_{\min}$ and $\tau_{\max}$ are constants.
+No voxels beyond $z_r + \tau$ from the camera are updated.
+Larger values of $\sigma$ result in a more gradual increase of occupancy probability.
+For fusing multiple measurements, we use a clamped accumulation log-odd occupancy as described by \citet{Vespa2018}.